Charlie Gonzalez: Early life, education, and legal career

 González was born in San Antonio, Texas, the son of Bertha Marie (née Cuellar) and Henry B. González, who represented the 20th from 1961 until his son took over in 1999.
 His parents, of Mexican descent, were both Texas-born.
 Charlie graduated from Thomas A. Edison High School.
 He received his bachelor's degree in government from the University of Texas at Austin in 1969, and then later earned his Juris Doctor degree from St. Mary's University in San Antonio in 1972.
 As a youth, he was a Boy Scout in Troop 90 of San Antonio.
 His father was the Scoutmaster.

 González served as a technical sergeant in the Texas Air National Guard from 1969 until 1975.
-He then began practicing law until 1982 when he began rising through the ranks of the court system.
-He served first as a municipal court judge, then later as a judge in county and then district court, both of which are elected positions.
+He then began practicing law until 1982, when he began rising through the ranks of the court system.
+He served first as an Elmendorf municipal court judge, then was elected as the judge of Bexar County Court-at-Law #2 (1983-1987), and then he was elected judge of the 57th Texas State District Court (1989-1997).